starc007/starc007/README.md

     <a href="https://linkedin.com/in/starc007" target="_blank">Linkedin</a>
   </p>

 Goal is to build more open source projects in web2 and web3.
-Open for Collaborations or new opportunities.
+Open for Collaborations.
 Reach out to me via twitter or Linkedin.

 ## ➤ Some tools that I work on
 - React